Drop in a public YouTube episode link.

 Memorable claims and useful quotes become clickable moments that jump into the embedded video.

-Generated public reports are saved into a browsable library for reuse and discovery.
+Approved reports are saved into a browsable library for reuse and discovery.

 Company and ticker context appears only when the episode clearly supports it.